PortsMaster/PortMaster-New/ports/drilbertiidiggeredoo/README.md

 ## Notes

-Thanks to Tom Mason (wheybags) for creating this game [and for permission to include the game files in this port].
+Thanks to Tom Mason (wheybags) for creating this game and making it available for free!.
 Credits: https://github.com/wheybags/ld49/blob/master/credits.txt

 ## Controls